deepakgowtham/Datascience_Basics/SQL/07_Window_functions.md

 - To calculate the group total and grand total together
 - ROLLUP is a sub clause of GROUP BY
 - it is hierarchical
+- if we use rollup for both the columns it will produce grand total.
+-
 ![image](https://user-images.githubusercontent.com/47908891/219938174-b1d8b4a7-7689-453a-8ab9-5f534242d442.png)

 ![image](https://user-images.githubusercontent.com/47908891/219938197-693e1528-7bca-41af-a41a-0368fe73c8ea.png)